abukres/HotmailJunkMailDeleter/README.md

 # HotmailJunkMailDeleter
-Delete junk messages from Hotmail's Junk Email folder using keywords
+Deletes messages from Hotmail's Junk Email folder using keywords

 ####
 ##### Why was it built: